LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 ```

 Here the first element of the `Pair<String, String>` is returned when tapping on the CardView.
-'with' and 'also' are [scope functions](https://kotlinlang.org/docs/reference/scope-functions.html) and are also optional, they can be avoided with a more classic:
+`with` and `also` are [scope functions](https://kotlinlang.org/docs/reference/scope-functions.html) and are also optional, they can be avoided with a more classic:

 ```kotlin